JB1984/CarND-Capstone/README.md

 ```

 # Learnings
+## 1. Working Environments
-1. In Udacity workspace simulator, there is always obvious lagging when camera is on.
+In Udacity workspace simulator, our team has experienced obvious lagging when camera is on.
 This seems to be due to workspace resource constraint.
-The solution is to set up local simulator enviroment.
-Several members in our team have done this successfully.
+The solution was to set up a local simulator environment.
+There are several ways to go.
+One can setup a native linux installation with both, simulator and ROS environment, running on the same machine.